 River Legacy Parks

-River Legacy Park is a 1,300-acre urban retreat on the shores of the Trinity River as it meanders through Arlington between Dallas and Fort Worth.
+River Legacy Parks consist of two different areas, River Legacy Park and River Legacy Park East.
+Combined they’re a 1,300-acre urban retreat on the shores of the Trinity River as it meanders through Arlington between Dallas and Fort Worth.
 Featuring wetlands, a bottomland forest, and wide-open prairies, it’s home to countless wild species eager to cheer you on as you try to beat your own best time.
-Run up to eight miles on paved hiking trails, then take a break in one of the riverview pavilions and picnic areas.
+Run up to eight miles on paved hiking trails, then take a break in one of the river-view pavilions and picnic areas.
 Plus, you’ll find restrooms onsite so you can stay nice and hydrated without wondering which tree provides the most privacy.

 Trinity Skyline Trail

-Though the Katy Trail is known for its exercising hotties—and that’s certainly very Dallas—we think the more quintessential Big D experience can be found on the Trinity Skyline Trail.
+Though the Katy Trail is known for its exercising hotties—and that’s certainly very Dallas—we think a more quintessential Big D experience can be found on the Trinity Skyline Trail.
 That’s because, for much of the trail’s 4.6-mile expanse, you’ll be rewarded with both physical longevity via the cardiovascular activity and spectacular views of the downtown Dallas skyline, including the majestic Margaret Hunt Hill Bridge.
-And with all the rain we’ve had lately, the Trinity River promises to be a spectacular in its own right.
+And with all the rain we had earlier in the year, the Trinity River promises a little more river-like qualites than normal..
 Start your jogging journey at Trammell Crow Park, Continental Avenue Bridge, or the Trinity Overlook, each equipped with 12 to 75 parking spaces.

 White Rock Lake

-Some describe White Rock Lake as an oasis in the middle of Dallas.
+Many people describe White Rock Lake as an oasis in the middle of Dallas and we don’t disagree.
 The park boasts a stretch of over 1,015 acres and more than nine miles of trails around the lake.
 Breathtaking views of Downtown Dallas from across the sparkling water abound, and if you’re lucky enough to catch the sunset, it’s astonishing.
 Most runners start their journey at the Big Thicket cabin, where you can follow the yellow line all the way around the lake on an asphalt trail.
 No matter where you walk or run, keep an eye out for cyclists, they take no prisoners.
-If you get thirsty (which you will), there are water fountains throughout the route—you can always recover with a cold beer afterwards (or schedule a mid-run stop at White Rock Alehouse, stashed just off the trail).
+If you get thirsty (which you will), there are water fountains throughout the route—you can always recover with a cold beer afterward (or schedule a mid-run stop at White Rock Alehouse, stashed just off the trail).

-This 8-foot-wide trail is tailor made for runners, so you don’t have to worry so much about a head-on collision with a Cannondale.
-The trail is 3.5 miles in length and offers a scenic run around the perimeter of Bachman Lake, plus a chicken’s-eye-view of all the Southwest Airlines jets landing and taking off from Love Field just beyond the edge of the lake.
-The trail is at its peak on weekends, so if you’re more concerned about fitness than people-watching, hit it up during the week.
+This 8-foot-wide trail is tailor-made for runners, so you don’t have to worry so much about a head-on collision with a Cannondale.
+The trail is 3.5 miles long and offers a scenic run around the perimeter of Bachman Lake, plus a chicken’s-eye-view of all the Southwest Airlines jets landing and taking off from Love Field just beyond the edge of the lake.
+The trail is at its peak on weekends, so if you’re more concerned about fitness than people-watching, visit during the week.
 Best of all, some of the city’s top taquerias and Mexican restaurants can be found just outside the park’s entrances along Northwest Highway.

 Cedar Ridge Preserve

 Perched just about 20 minutes southwest of Downtown, this little slice of Hill Country offers a unique terrain with 8 miles of trails.
-Plus, it’s not too far to Joe Pool Lake if you want to do a cardio double-header.
+Plus, it’s not too far from here to Joe Pool Lake if you want to do a cardio double-header.
 A total of 13 trails offer everything from short sprints to the longest trail at 1.9 miles, each stocked with a variety of inclines and descents.
-Whatever you do, don’t forget to stop and look around at the wildflowers, birds, the North Texas blackland prairie ecosystem in all its glory, alongside a few river otters if you’re really lucky.
-Feel free to invite your four-legged friend, too—as long as they're on a leash (and hopefully well-behaved), dogs are more than welcome.
+Whatever you do, don’t forget to stop and look around at the wildflowers, birds, and the North Texas Blackland Prairie ecosystem in all its glory (alongside a few river otters if you’re really lucky).
+Feel free to invite your four-legged friend, too—as long as they're on a leash (and hopefully well-behaved).
 Visit the website for closures after it rains, as many of the trails are subject to flooding.

 Marion Sansom Park

 This intermediate trail stakes its claim near Lake Worth in Northwest Fort Worth, loaded with an array of loops including occasional tough footing and elevation gains.
-The backdrop is nothing short of incredible, and there’s even a small waterfall for your viewing (and listening) pleasure.
+The views from atop the limestone bluff can be amazing at sunrise and sunset,, and there’s even a small waterfall for your viewing (and listening) pleasure.
 Be aware that the trail can be hard to navigate at times thanks to a lack of markers, so bring a printed map or use an app like AllTrails to assist—or just bring your dog to keep you company should you get lost.
 Bring your own water and protein snacks, too, because you won’t find any facilities out in these sticks.

 North Shore Trail at Grapevine Lake